cyberbotics/AROSYS/README.md

 # RobMoSys

 ## Components
-The following three components are work in progress to create new components for RobMoSys in order to be able to use them in the Webots' simulator.
+The following components are new components for RobMoSys in order to be able to use them in the Webots' simulator.

 #### ComponentLaserObstacleAvoid
 This component will calculate the velocity commands using sensor's data to avoid obstacles.